ORIGINAL RESEARCH article

 - 3Institute of Molecular and Translation Medicine, Faculty of Medicine and Dentistry, Palacký University, Olomouc, Czechia

-- 4Laboratory of Growth Regulators, Centre of the Region Haná for Biotechnological and Agricultural Research, Palacký University, Olomouc, Czechia
+- 4Central Laboratories and Research Support, Centre of the Region Haná for Biotechnological and Agricultural Research, Faculty of Science, Palacký University, Olomouc, Czechia

 The small grain cereal model crop barley belongs to the most important cereals grown worldwide.
 In terms of acreage, it ranges on ranks fourth in cereal production according to FAO (FAOSTAT).
 Due to its high adaptability, it can be grown on different soil types and altitudes.
 In addition, the genomic sequence is available (Mascher et al., 2017) and many tools including efficient genetic transformation were developed (Hensel et al., 2009).
 Amongst adaptation to different biotic and abiotic factors, the increase in crops productivity is one of the main goals in agriculture.
 One very promising tool to improve the plant productivity is the manipulation of cytokinin (CK) metabolism.
 The CKs are naturally occurring hormones, which regulate plant morphogenesis, flowering, seed development and germination as well as nutrient uptake into sink organs (Kieber and Schaller, 2018).
 Structurally they are either isoprenoid or aromatic CKs, while the former is found more frequently in plants (Sakakibara, 2006).
 Depending on their side-chains they are further divided into N6-(Δ2-isopentenyl)-adenine (iP), trans-zeatin (tZ), cis-zeatin (cZ), and dihydrozeatin (DHZ).
 For instance, tZ- and iP-type CKs are the major forms in Arabidopsis, whereas substantial amounts of cZ-type CKs are found in maize, rice, and chickpea (Sakakibara, 2006).
 Genetic engineering of CK metabolism in model plants reveals enormous potential in agricultural applications such as remodeling plant architecture, increasing stress tolerance and enhancing crop yield (Zalabák et al., 2013).